-37, Joy’s first fiction submission, is a genre-blending novel that combines a contemporary self-discovery travelogue with historical fiction, literary fiction, and elements of magical realism.
+37 is an inventive literary novel (think Cloud Atlas meets Eat Pray Love).
+This genre-blending fiction combines a contemporary self-discovery travelogue with historical fiction, literary fiction, and elements of magical realism.

 If small-town reporter Polly Stern has to cover one more manure runoff story, she's going to lose her already unmindful mind.
 Polly thought she'd end up as a serious photojournalist, traveling the world, meeting important people, and documenting significant environmental and social events.
 Life didn't turn out exactly as expected.
 With her career at a standstill, her marriage over, her nest empty, her spiritual foundation precarious, and her family keeping a vital secret from her, Polly is desperate for answers.
 And change.
 She sets out on an unintended journey, stumbling upon story after story that for some reason—coincidence, fate?—all occurred in 1937.